-Accordingly, rather than stick to behavior observation of the chimps, I decided to get the best out of my short 24 hour visit to the bird paradise where birds enjoy an unlimited freedom.
+Accordingly, rather than stick to behavior observation of the chimps, I decided to get the best out of my short 24-hour visit to the bird paradise where birds enjoy unlimited freedom.

-Unlike my preceding bird watching treats in several national parks and forests where pre-recorded calls had to be made to attract the different species for observation, in Ngamba bird watching was hustle free.
-Almost every corner was dotted with birds of different varieties, interest and colour.
+Unlike my preceding bird-watching treats in several national parks and forests where pre-recorded calls had to be made to attract the different species for observation, in Ngamba bird watching was hustle-free.
+Almost every corner was dotted with birds of different varieties, interests,s, and colors.

-To get an up close with those array of feathered indigenous and exotic species, all it took was an extra step into any turn along the paved paths and that’s exactly what I did-from the chimpanzee feeding arena-to the viewpoints under the scattered trees-all the way to its shores where sparsely populated trees were buttressed into the glistening bay.
-A bay that is laden with a singular cozy atmosphere now lost in most of the surrounding islands as a result of uncontrolled environmental degradation on them.
+To get an up-close with those array of feathered indigenous and exotic species, all it took was an extra step into any turn along the paved paths and that’s exactly what I did-from the chimpanzee feeding arena-to the viewpoints under the scattered trees-all the way to its shores where sparsely populated trees were buttressed into the glistening bay.
+A bay that is laden with a singular cozy atmosphere is now lost in most of the surrounding islands as a result of uncontrolled environmental degradation.

-First off was a pair of the Spur winged plovers at the foot of a minor palm tree opposite the grass thatched diner.
-As expected, they deafened my ear drums with the sharp end of its kip-kip-kip threats purposely to frighten me away-thinking I was a predator.
-The closer my bare feet inched towards its territory, the more they became restless and started rioting all over the place whist screaming sharper kip-kip-kip-kip-kip.
-At this point, Byron Semambo the Islands professional bird guide asked me walk away or ready myself to pay the price.
+First off was a pair of the Spur-winged plovers at the foot of a minor palm tree opposite the grass thatched diner.
+As expected, they deafened my eardrums with the sharp end of its kip-kip-kip threats purposely to frighten me away-thinking I was a predator.
+The closer my bare feet inched towards its territory, the more they became restless and started rioting all over the place whilst screaming sharper kip-kip-kip-kip-kip.
+At this point, Byron Semambo the Islands professional bird guide asked me to walk away or ready myself to pay the price.
 I wished I had listened otherwise my left heel wouldn’t have ended struck to bleeding.

 Once at the shore adjacent to the fire assembly point, I caught up with a family of eight Egyptian geese cooling off the day’s steam with a good swim in the warm lake.